wp-plugins/simple-membership/readme.txt

 * Ability to import WordPress users as members.
 * Can be translated to any language.
 * Hide the admin toolbar from the frontend of your site.
+* Send quick notification email to your members.
 * The login and registration widgets will be responsive if you are using a responsive theme.

 = Language Translations =